cansinacarer/maillistshield-file-intake-service/readme.md

 Excel files are supported as input, but all outputs are converted to csv.

+## The Loop

+The files are processed in FIFO by the main loop, with the following actions performed in order:

+- List files,
+- Process files,
+- List files,
+- ...

 ## Batch Job States

 - Expected before: